Tobiloba1234/Recipe/README-template.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
-   The following stages occured while completing this project:
+   The following stages occurred while completing this project:

-   **I first started working on my html file  by editing the paragraph <p> aand then adding lists to categories the ingredients,preparations and so much more.
+   **I first started working on my HTML file  by editing the paragraph <p> and then adding lists to categorize the ingredients, preparations and so much more.

-   **The next step was adding a touch to my html file by declaring the css stylesheet and then adding various selectors to make the styling similar to the original design.
+   **The next step was adding a touch to my HTML file by declaring the CSS stylesheet and then adding various selectors to make the styling similar to the original design.

-   **The important part  was ensuring that responsive media queries was accurately supported and potrayed for performance.
+   **The important part  was ensuring that responsive media queries were accurately supported and portrayed for performance.
 This helps various users trying to check the static webpage on a mobile device or desktop.
 ### Screenshot

 ![](./Tobi_Recipe.png)